redcode/Z80/README.md

 	2. For writing the _"Z80 Block Flags Test"_. <sup>[1](#r_1), [28](#r_28)</sup>
 	3. For writing the _"Z80 CCF SCF Outcome Stability"_ test. <sup>[28](#r_28)</sup>
 	4. For writing the _"Z80 INT Skip"_ test. <sup>[28](#r_28)</sup>
+	5. For writing _"FDDD2"_, _"Z80 DDFD3"_, _"Z80 IM1 vs JR"_ and many other tests.
-	5. For his research on the unstable behavior of the `ccf/scf` instructions.
+	6. For his research on the unstable behavior of the `ccf/scf` instructions.
-	6. For his invaluable help.
+	7. For his invaluable help.
 * **Iborra Debón, Víctor (Eremus)**
 	* For validating tests on real hardware.
 * **icebear**